-Computerized maintenance management software systems provide a comprehensive set of tools for equipment.
+Computerized maintenance management software (CMMS) systems provide a simplified way of managing maintenance and offer a comprehensive set of tools for equipment management.
 A CMMS system makes sure you’re spending time and resources getting the job done, rather than dealing with equipment related problems.
 CMMS programs are important software tools to be familiar with for companies with significant equipment assets.

 A capable equipment maintenance system means less time and money spent on both planned and unplanned maintenance.
 An ounce of prevention is worth a pound of cure is the relevant cliche here.